GangannagariMaheshwarReddy/React-StopWatch/README.md

 Clean and modern responsive UI with CSS

-Lightweight and fast — built entirely in React
+Lightweight and fast — built entirely in React, CSS

 Perfect for learning hooks, state management, and React component structure